LeakDetectAI/autosca-hw-wallet-tester/README.md

 Package
 ------------

-The autosca-wallet is a python package for automatically finding optimal architectures when performing a side channel attack.
+The deepscapy is a python package for automatically finding optimal architectures when performing a side channel attack.
 Its Ranking Loss (RKL) implementation is based on https://github.com/gabzai/Ranking-Loss-SCA.